netzgut/integral-swift/README.md

 A smaller version of [hmlongco/Resolver](https://github.com/hmlongco/Resolver).

+Only supports singletons as scope.

-Only supports singletons, lazy or eager loaded.
+Services can loaded on injection (default), lazy or eager (on registry startup).

 ### Symbols